-Anyone who asks can receive a free study I did about what actually sells at the box office, as an adjunct to this book.
+Anyone who asks can receive a study I did about what actually sells at the box office, as an adjunct to this book.
 The answers may surprise you.
-I first wrote about it in 1999 and it took the mainstream media four years to catch up with my observations and write similar things.
+I first wrote about it in 1999 and it took the mainstream media four years to catch up with my observations.

 Triumph Publishing in Russia published a translation of my screenwriting book with the title something like "How to Write and Sell Screenplays in the USA for Video, Movies and Television."
 Last time I could find it on the Web, the price was 317 rubles (about $10 US).
 The Russian book was 395 pages.
 Now the company seems to only be selling software.
 Still, they actually paid for the right to publish it there and I was very happy.
 I was even mentioned in Pravda.

 In the summer of 2009, I had the pleasure of hosting a couple of Russian film industry friends, screenwriter Funnie Vital and her friend, the famous Russian actress, Elena Morozova.
-Through Elena I met (via the Web) the brilliant Russian filmmaker Pavel Rumina, and began talking to him about adapting a movie Elena starred in for the American market.
+Through Elena I met the brilliant Russian filmmaker Pavel Rumina, and began talking to him about adapting a movie Elena starred in for the American market.
 Oddly enough, at the same time I was working with Ray Manzarek of The Doors fame to try to get a script he commissioned of the famous Russian novel "The Master and Margarita" into production.
-Must be my genetic roots, I guess.
-My great-grandfather on my father's side was an orphan who emigrated from Russia.
-Click on the picture and you'll see the Russian ladies in the home page of my Yahoo group.
+Ray's departed now and I haven't made a Russian movie, but if you click on the picture you'll see the Russian ladies in the home page of my Yahoo group.
 That's Funnie in the red bikini in front of me and Elena on my left.
 Brian Pittman and Rachel Long of "Dawn Patrol" are also pictured, as well as my daughter Holly and our dearly departed dog, Tex.